DoMaiVietHoang/BiodiversityByUAVImages/README.md

 # ModelDeepfromScratch
-# In this repose, I tried
+In this repose, I experient some popular CNNs model with UAV RGB image for biodiversity